keboola/website/_product/index.md

   block: article-with-perex
   subheadline: THAT'S WHERE WE COME IN
   headlinesmall: true
-  headline: 'Keboola allows you to collaborate     across departments and use diverse     sets of tools and techniques in     a single system in just one click.'
+  headline: "Keboola allows you to collaborate \Lacross departments and use diverse\Lsets
-  content: Today's world is dominated by tech companies like Amazon, Google, and Facebook.
-    To succeed in the business world, you have to be faster, cheaper, and more precise than the competition.
-If you could tap into knowledge waiting for you in your underutilized data and use it effectively across all the departments of your business, you could make better, more coordinated decisions in a fraction of the time it used to take.
+    of tools in \La single system with just one click."
+  content: |
+    Bringing Data Engineering and Data Analytics together in one single platform that anyone can use via UI or API.
+One click managed infrastructure, data hub,all people provisioning, process automation - all in one platform.
+    ML based solutions that provide predictive support, automatic data set …., one click scaffolding and much more.
+    No setup!
+One click and you work!
 - template: gallery-list
   block: gallery-list
 - template: recent-list